bangkitdc/single-service/README.md

 # F01 - Single Service (BE)

 ## Documentation
-You can read all API documentation from here [Documentation](EXPLANATION.md)
+You can read all technical and API documentation from here [Documentation](EXPLANATION.md)

 ## Brief Description
 This service serves as a backend for the Admin Page and callbacks from the monolith system.